dh4/mupen64plus-qt/README.md

 First, obtain the source code for Mupen64Plus-Qt.
 You can either clone the repository with git or download an archive of the source code for a specific release from the [releases](https://github.com/dh4/mupen64plus-qt/releases) page.

-You'll need to make sure you have qmake, g++, the Qt development libraries and the QuaZIP development files installed.
+You'll need to make sure you have cmake, the Qt development libraries and the QuaZIP development files installed.
 On Debian/Ubuntu, this can be accomplished by:

 ```
-# apt-get install qt5-qmake g++ qtbase5-dev libquazip5-dev libqt5sql5-sqlite
+# apt-get install cmake qt6-base-dev libquazip1-qt6-dev
 ```

-You may need to replace `libquazip5-dev` with `libquazip-qt5-dev` depending on your OS version.

-Once the needed packages are installed, create the Makefile with qmake and then build with make.
+Once the needed packages are installed, create the Makefile with cmake and then build with make.
 Run the following commands from the directory that contains mupen64plus-qt.pro:

 ```
-$ qmake
+$ cmake CMakeLists.txt
 $ make
 ```

-If qmake returns "qmake: could not find a Qt installation of ''", you can try running `QT_SELECT=qt5 qmake` or `/usr/lib/x86_64-linux-gnu/qt5/bin/qmake`.
-Some distributions also contain a `qmake-qt5` symlink.

 ##### Compiling QuaZIP statically

 You also have the option to compile QuaZIP statically.
 Download the QuaZIP sources from Sourceforge.
-Place the contents of `quazip-<version>/quazip/` in `quazip5/` within the project directory.
+Place the contents of `quazip-<version>/quazip/` in `quazip/` within the project directory.
 Then run:

 ```
 $ qmake CONFIG+=linux_quazip_static